GamerMan7799/Excel-Module-Logger/README.md

 2015-07-20     09:36:13     GamerMan7799 | Workbook Closed
 ```

-Some time later I will likely make this easier to customize.

 ## Customization

-There are currently 4 constant that you can change to cause the log to be saved differently, they are:
+There are currently 7 constant that you can change to cause the log to be saved differently, they are:

 **gBlLogAction** - If logging is currently enabled or not, simple True or False.
 Default : True